The Quantum Steeplechase: Bosonized version of the N-point Green's functions

 with the local phase given by the formula,

-The above prescription in Eq.(\ref{PSINU}) is valid for nearly translationally invariant systems i.e. with possible external potentials with Fourier components small compared to the Fermi momentum.
-However if one wishes to study systems of the present paper one has to use the g-ology method and even the undergraduate physics system of free fermions in presence of barriers and wells becomes a formidable sine-Gordon theory.
-Here it is wished to use an approach where a modification of the correspondence of Eq.(\ref{PSINU}) is introduced wherein the correlation functions of a system of free fermions plus barriers and wells can be as easily computed in the bosonized language as it is in the original Fermi language and is given exactly right in both approaches.
+The above prescription in eq. (\ref{PSINU}) is valid for nearly translationally invariant systems (i.e. with possible external potentials with Fourier components small compared to the Fermi momentum) and for systems with a half line (no tunneling across the barrier).
+In the present approach, a modification of the correspondence of eq. (\ref{PSINU}) is introduced wherein the correlation functions of a system of free fermions plus barriers and wells with arbitrary heights (depths) can be as easily computed in the bosonized language as it is in the original Fermi language.

-This `non-standard harmonic analysis' is an alternative to the usual one invoked by g-ology community which is valid only for translationally invariant systems whereas the harmonic analysis in Eq.(\ref{PSII}) which may be justified easily (see Appendix B) is valid for systems considered in this paper.
+This `non-standard harmonic analysis' is an alternative to the usual one invoked while using g-ology methods which is valid for translationally invariant systems and half lines whereas the harmonic analysis in eq. (\ref{PSII}) is valid for systems considered in this paper.
+Current algebra, point splitting constraints, etc. continue to be obeyed by this new Fermi-Bose correspondence.

 An analogy with the anharmonic oscillator problem in undergraduate quantum mechanics may be useful.
 One could either study this problem in the the translationally invariant plane wave basis or more conveniently in a basis closer to the real ground state of the system viz. the states of the simple harmonic oscillator.
 While technically there is nothing wrong with using the plane wave basis, this really makes the problem quite complicated.
-Using Eq.(\ref{PSINU}) to study the problem of fermions in presence of barriers and wells is somewhat like using the plane wave basis to study the anharmonic oscillator.
-It is much better to use Eq.(\ref{PSII}) which is analogous to using the harmonic oscillator basis to study the anharmonic oscillator.
+Using eq. (\ref{PSINU}) to study the problem of fermions in presence of barriers and wells is somewhat like using the plane wave basis to study the anharmonic oscillator.
+It is much better to use eq. (\ref{PSII}) which is analogous to using the harmonic oscillator basis to study the anharmonic oscillator.